auditor

 • -o, --overwrite-audit-files: Enables Overwrite mode, which will delete existing audit files and create new ones.

 • -b, --block <BLOCKSIZE>: BlockSize for thash mode.
-Use KB, MB, GB or TB.
+Use number followed by KB, MB, GB, TB or use auto.
+With auto, blocksize of files bigger than 50MB will be determined by your file_size divided by number of workers.
 Ex: 10MB. [default: 50MB]

 • -a, --alg-hash <ALGORITHM_TO_HASH>: Algorithms to hash: sha256, sha512, whirlpool, blake3, k12 (kangarootwelve), sha3_256, sha3_512, keccak256, keccak512. (sha256 and sha512 are recommended by NIST at release date of this version, --help for more info) [default: sha256]